 Genetic Testing for Longevity: What Science Actually Says

 Can your genes tell you how long you'll live?
-The honest answer is: not exactly.
-But they can tell you a lot about how you're likely to age and what you might do about it.
+The honest answer is no — but they can tell you a lot about how you're likely to age and what you might do about it.
+Genetics account for only about 20 to 30% of lifespan variation, so the real value of testing is pinpointing your specific risk factors, not predicting a date.

 What we know about longevity genes